 This is a single timbale drum shell, 10” in width.
 It’s meant to be added to your drum set when you’re looking to expand your sound and add something new to your playing.
 And it does that perfectly.
-Since it’s small, it won’t add too much weight when you’re traveling, but it will still provide you with enough of a nice, Latina sound when playing.
-And it’s really cheap, so you can buy it just to experiment and not worry about spending too much while doing so.
+Since it’s small, it won’t add too much weight when you’re traveling, but it will still provide you with enough of a nice, Latin sound when playing.
+Plus, it is very affordable.

 5. Lp Lp845-K Mini Timbale Set

-We’re finishing off this list with another mini drum that can be added to your existing set, but this time it’s a timbale set.
-LP845-K is a great little timbale set consisting of two &” and 8” shells that are permanently welded together on a small drum holder with a clamp, which you can then attach you your drum stand or hi-hat stand.
+Finishing the list with another mini drum that can be added to your existing set.
+The LP845-K is a great little timbale set consisting of 6” and 8” shells that are permanently welded together on a small drum holder with a clamp, which you can then attach to your drum stand or hi-hat stand.

-Since they are on a clamp, there’s a negative side of them not being very movable, so you need to find them a perfect spot on which you will be able to put them and make the most of them at the same time.
-Sound quality is great, so they will fit even the best drums sets out there easily.
+Since they are on a clamp, there’s a negative side of them not being very movable, so you need to find them a perfect spot on which you will be able to put them.
+The sound quality is great, so they will fit even the best drum sets out there easily.
 This is a great addition for professional drummers who are looking to expand their sound and try out something new.
 But beware that the price is matching the quality too.

 Timbales shells are traditionally made out of metal, which gives them that authentic crispy, bright sound, and sets them apart from other drums used around the world.
 But in recent years, several manufacturers started producing wooden shells, like maple, which are usually used for traditional drums.

-The music genres that timbales are used in
+In what music genres are timbales used in?

 For example, Alan White, the drummer of the English progressive band Yes, carried four timbales in his drum set.
 Larry Mullen Jr., the drummer of U2, also plays this Latin instrument.